mgemath/AtiyahBott.jl/README.md

 # AtiyahBott.jl
 This package contains an implementation of the Atiyah-Bott residue formula for the moduli space of genus 0 stable maps in the Julia language.
 The theory behind the package is described in the paper
-"Effective computations of the Atiyah-Bott formula" by Giosuè Muratore e Csaba Schneider (https://arxiv.org/pdf/2105.11183.pdf).
+"Effective computations of the Atiyah-Bott formula" by Giosuè Muratore e Csaba Schneider (https://arxiv.org/pdf/2105.11183.pdf).<br>
+Full documentation is available here: https://mgemath.github.io/AtiyahBott.jl/dev/

 In order to install this package, type:<br>
 julia> using Pkg<br>